a9b3/kontinuum-loadbalancer/readme.md

 # Kontinuum Load Balancer

-Runs an nginx server that watches etcd for key changes and restarts upon change.
+The purpose of the image is to run an nginx loadbalancer that will automatically detect subdomains via etcd.

 Uses [es-etcd-watcher](https://github.com/esayemm/es-etcd-watcher) for watching etcd keys.